 Contract T216 for the Construction of Stevens Station and Tunnels for Thomson Line was awarded to Daewoo Engineering and Construction Co; Ltd. at a contract sum of S$441.0 million in April 2014.
 The Korean company had completed numerous subways, double track line and high speed railroad projects in South Korea, e.g. Daegu Subway Line 2, Seoul Subway Line 7 and Busan Subway Line 3.

-A 60-metre underpass underneath Dunearn Road and Bukit Timah Road will connect Singapore Chinese Girls’ School (SCGS) with Stevens MRT station, which is due to open in 2019.
-The station will be a future interchange station with the Thomson-East Coast Line (TEL) Stage 3, scheduled to open in 2021.
+The station will be a future interchange station with the Thomson-East Coast Line (TEL) Stage 3, scheduled to open in 2022.